Also known as: facial palsy, facial paralysis

 Bell’s palsy is a sudden unexplained episode of weakness or paralysis of part of the face muscles, usually on one side, that can occur at any age.
-It usually gets worse (for a few days) before it gets better, Full recovery can take weeks to many months and itis rarely permanent.
+Full recovery can take several weeks to months; however, it is rarely permanent.

 What causes Bell’s palsy?

 Bell’s palsy occurs from damage to the 7th cranial nerve, the nerve controlling movement of facial muscles, from an unknown inflammation.
 It seems to be associated with viral infections, toxins, trauma, diabetes, high blood pressure, and other precipitating factors.

 - Drooping of the face